 Message Details Keep Hands on Steering Wheel Make sure you return your hands to the steering wheel and provide steering input.
 Resume Control The system is going to cancel and you must take control.
 Watch the Road Return your attention to the road.
-Active Drive Assist Not Available Conditions exist preventing the system from being available.
+ActiveGlide not available Conditions exist preventing the system from being available.
 If the message continues to display, have the system checked as soon as possible.
 Press Accelerator Pedal to Resume Press the accelerator pedal and follow the prompts.
 Driver monitor camera cannot detect face See manual Make sure your facial features are visible and in the field of view of the driver facing camera.
+It is possible that the steering column is positioned too high or low for the driver facing camera to see you, adjust the steering column or seat so your face is in the field of view.
 Driver monitor camera is blocked See manual Make sure your hands, arms or other objects are not obscuring the camera.
-Driver monitor camera fault See manual Conditions exist preventing the system from being available.
-If the message continues to display, have the system checked as soon as possible.